 Gary Pickering Funerals is a family business that has been operating since Gary and Helen Pickering established it on 24th August 2010 on its present site on the corner of Waltons Avenue and High Street in Kuripuni Masterton.

-Gary Pickering Funerals has continued to grow with the The Village Chapel opening in 2014 and the addition of funeral directors; Adelaide Percy and Caroline Finlay.
+Gary Pickering Funerals has continued to grow with the The Village Chapel opening in 2014 and the addition of funeral directors; Adelaide Skeet and Caroline Finlay.

 Gary Pickering Funerals is a member of New Zealand Independent Funeral Homes (NZIFH).

 - Be independent New Zealand family owned and operated.

 - Have principles who are recognized as having many years of experience in funeral service and are acknowledged by their peers in NZIFH as leaders in their profession.